ideasonpurpose/wp-data-model/README.md

 # wp-data-model

+#### Version 0.1.0

 Base package for building data models for WordPress sites.

 ## AWS Lambda

-This also contains the lambda function which handles update requests from the WordPress Admin Plugins page.
+The **aws** directory contains the lambda function which handles update requests from the WordPress Admin Plugins page.

-## Initialize a new data model plugin

-TODO: Script this

-1. Copy these:

-   - .github/workflows
-   - assets
-   - .gitignore
-   - composer.json
-   - docker-compose
-   - main.php
-   - package.json
-   - README.md

-2. Create these:
-   - lib/CPT
-   - lib/Taxonomy
+## GitHub Actions

+The publish-to-aws GitHub Action will build the plugin and push the artifact to our S3 updates bucket.
+The project needs to define two GitHub Secrets access AWS, those names are found in the `env` section at the top fo the file.

+## Example data-model Plugin

+To start a new data-model plugin, copy the **example** directory.
+Create new CPTs and Taxonomies in the **lib** directory.
+Call them from **main.php**.